Ferrari SF70H

-The Ferrari SF70H is a Formula One racing car designed and constructed by Scuderia Ferrari to compete during the 2017 Formula One season.
-The car was driven by Sebastian Vettel and Kimi Räikkönen.
-It made its competitive début at the 2017 Australian Grand Prix, where it finished first and fourth in the hands of Vettel and Räikkönen respectively.
+The Ferrari SF70H is a Formula One racing car designed and constructed by Scuderia Ferrari to compete in the 2017 Formula One season.
+It was driven by Sebastian Vettel and Kimi Räikkönen.
+The car made its competitive début at the 2017 Australian Grand Prix, where it finished first and fourth in the hands of Vettel and Räikkönen, respectively.
 In keeping with his tradition of giving his cars female nicknames, Vettel named his SF70H "Gina".

 Background and design

-It was the last car to feature sponsorship from Santander, their long-term sponsor since 2010, until Santander returned to sponsor the team for the 2022 season.
+Name

+The model was named "SF70H", marking Ferrari's 70th anniversary as a manufacturer.

+Chassis

 The chassis was designed by Mattia Binotto, Simone Resta, Enrico Cardile, David Sanchez and Rory Byrne with Corrado Iotti leading the powertrain design.

-The model was named Ferrari SF70H to mark Ferrari's 70th anniversary as an automotive manufacturer.
+The SF70H features a shark fin for the first time since the F10 in 2010 and the nose cone inlets since the F2008 in 2008.